Service name

 This institution is an equal opportunity provider.

 Beginning August 1, 2021, the William’s County Sheriff’s Office will no longer be releasing accident reports due to new state legislation; they must be requested via the North Dakota Department of Transportation (NDDOT).
-The form must be downloaded from the NDDOT and returned to them with payment; please follow the instructions outlined on the form.

 The North Dakota Fire Danger Rating is a broad scale assessment that is issued each morning at approximately 6:45 CST during fire season by the U.S. Forest Service (USFS).
 The fire season is typically from April 1st to October 31st.
 The USFS calculates the Fire Danger Rating using grassland fuel moisture, forecast temperature, humidity, wind speed, and topography.